juliogomez/docker_cheatsheet/README.md

 ### 6.1 Sharing a directory between host and container

-How to mount a local directory into a container:
+Let's start by focusing on how to mount a local directory into a container.
+First thing we need to do is to create a new directory in our local host, with a sample file in it.
+Then we run a container and map that host directory to a container directory.

     mkdir ~/temp
     cd ~/temp
     echo "Hello" > testfile
     docker run --rm -it -v ~/temp:/data ubuntu /bin/bash

-Check you can see the content of that directory, and update the file inside it:
+Check you can see the content of that directory, including the sample file, and update that sample file from inside the container:

     cat /data/testfile
     cd /data/
     echo “appended from $(hostname)” >> testfile
     exit

-Check in your local host the file has been modified from inside the container, even though it has now been terminated:
+Check in your local host the file has been modified from inside the container, even though the container has now been terminated:

     cat ~/temp/testfile